THM - Block

 Or a much simpler way:

-The flag lays inside of the clients156.csv file.
+The flag lies inside of the clients156.csv

 4. What is the username of the second person who accessed our server?